State guide

 This is the first Route 17 question in Florida: do you want the day to start softly and waterfront-first, or do you want to move quickly into the inland and city rhythm?
 Punta Gorda is the clearest place to make that choice.

-2 · Inland old-Florida middle
+2 · Peace River and heartland middle

-Arcadia and the reset between coast and city
+Arcadia and the inland reset

-3 · Jacksonville and the state handoff
+5 · Jacksonville and the Georgia handoff

 Jacksonville as the last Florida anchor before Georgia